 Task Limitation for Components with Several Roles

 One machine can perform several roles.
 For example, you can assign roles of the backup proxy and backup repository to the same machine, or use a backup proxy as a gateway server for a shared folder backup repository.
-In such situation, Veeam Backup & Replication regards the specified limit to be cumulative for all roles assigned to the machine.
+In such situation, you must make sure that the backup infrastructure component is able to process the cumulative number of tasks specified for different roles.